stonerlab/Stoner-PythonCode/doc/UserGuide/analysisfile.rst

 A full description of the lmfit module is given in the `lmffit documentation <href=http://lmfit.github.io/lmfit-py/>`_. .
 The :py:meth:`AnalyseFile.lmfit` method is used to interact with lmfit.

-In order to use :py:meth:`AnalyseFile.lmfit`, one requires a c instance.
+In order to use :py:meth:`AnalyseFile.lmfit`, one requires a :py:class:`lmfit.model.Model` instance.
 This describes a function and its independent and fittable parameters, whether they have limits and what the limits are.
-The :py:mod:`Stoner.Fit` module contains a series of :py:class:lmfit.model.Model` subclasses that represent various models used in condensed matter physics.
+The :py:mod:`Stoner.Fit` module contains a series of :py:class:`lmfit.model.Model` subclasses that represent various models used in condensed matter physics.

 The operation of :py:meth:`AnalyseFile.lmfit` is very similar to that of :py:meth:`AnalyseFile.curve_fit`::